Marry the Night: Chart performance

 Following the release of Born This Way on May 23, 2011, "Marry the Night" debuted at number 57 on the United States Billboard Hot Digital Songs Chart with sales of 35,000 digital downloads, allowing it to enter the Billboard Hot 100 at number 79.
-On the issue dated December 3, 2011, "Marry the Night" re-entered the chart at number 97, and moved to number 59 the second week.
-For the fourth week on the chart, the song moved to number 32 on the Hot 100.
-It sold 20,000 digital downloads (up by 163%) and garnered 23 million audience impressions as per Nielsen Broadcast Data Systems.
-The song has peaked at number 29 on the chart, becoming Gaga's first radio-promoted single not to reach the top ten and ending her streak of eleven consecutive top ten hits.
+Following its release in November as the fifth radio-promoted single from the album, the song re-entered the chart at number 97 on the issue dated December 3, 2011.
+In its fourth week on the chart, the track moved to number 32, selling 20,000 digital downloads (up by 163% that week) and garnering 23 million audience impressions as per Nielsen Broadcast Data Systems.
+The song later peaked at number 29 on the chart, becoming Gaga's first radio-promoted single not to reach the top ten and ending her streak of eleven consecutive top ten hits.

 "Marry the Night" debuted at number 24 on the Pop Songs, which is the third-highest debut on that chart in 2011, following Gaga's "Born This Way" (number 14) and Britney Spears' "Hold It Against Me" (number 16).
-The following week, it jumped to number 18, becoming Gaga's twelfth consecutive top-twenty on the US pop chart; it has peaked at 14 on the chart.
-"Marry the Night" debuted at numbers 37 and 33 on the Adult Pop Songs and Hot Dance Club Songs chart, and has reached peaks of 27 and the top of the chart respectively.
-The number-one peak of "Marry the Night" on Hot Dance Club Songs was achieved in five weeks, and was tied with Gaga's previous single "Telephone" as her second fastest ascent to the top of that chart.
-The song was Gaga's twelfth number-one single on Hot Dance Club Songs.
-In October 2017, "Marry the Night" was certified Platinum by the Recording Industry Association of America (RIAA), and as of April 2015, it has sold 713,000 copies in the United States.
+The following week it jumped to number 18 before peaking at 14, becoming Gaga's twelfth consecutive top 20 on the US pop chart.
+"Marry the Night" debuted at number 37 on the Adult Pop Songs chart before later peaking at 27.
+On the Hot Dance Club Songs chart, the song debuted at number 33 before climbing to the summit in its fifth week, becoming her twelfth chart-topper and tying "Telephone" as Gaga's second-fastest ascent to number one on that chart.
+In October 2017, the song was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 713,000 pure copies in the United States as of April 2015.